 *This Safety Talk is to be completed by team members that are assigned to an office, plant office, job trailer office, shop office, etc.

 We have established a coronavirus taskforce to manage this evolving coronavirus pandemic.
-We are restricting business travel by our team members, encouraging the use of conference calls, video conferencing and web meetings instead of in-person meetings; asking our team members to restrict visitors from entering our offices; and restricting attendance at conferences, meetings or training sessions hosted by outside groups, unless the event is business critical.
+We are restricting business travel by our team members, encouraging the use of conference calls, video conferencing and web meetings for any non-essential business meetings; asking our team members to limit visitors from entering our offices; and restricting attendance at conferences, meetings or training sessions hosted by outside groups, unless the event is business-critical.

 Any team member that is not feeling well or reports a concern that they may have been in contact with someone that could have or does have the coronavirus should contact their supervisor or HR representative.

 What will happen if a coronavirus case is confirmed at my work location?
 Will I still need to come to work?